 From the President

-Our unique Back Bay location puts you right in the heart of everything Boston, with access to the businesses, industries, entertainment, and cultures of this great American city.
+If you're looking for a rewarding traditional college experience, residential or commuter, you can't beat our unique Back Bay location.
+Our campus of elegant brownstones lined with brick sidewalks and fine landscaping puts you right in the heart of everything Boston.
+As a Fisher student, you'll enjoy access to the businesses, industries, entertainment, thought-leaders, and cultures of this great American city.

-We’re working hard to define ourselves in the eyes of the public, and the public is taking notice: U.S. News and World Report’s 2019 college report ranks Fisher #21 among Northern Regional Colleges, up 11 spots from the year before, making us the highest ranked Regional College in Massachusetts.
+We’re working hard to define ourselves in the eyes of the public, and the public is taking notice: U.S. News and World Report’s 2019 college rankings put Fisher at #21 among Northern Regional Colleges, up 11 spots from the year before, making us the highest ranked Regional College in Massachusetts.

-As a student on our Boston Campus, you’ll enjoy a small-classroom environment, where your teachers will know you and care about you and your career progress.
-You can live on campus or off and know that you’ll never be just a number to us, but a valued member of our community.
+As a student on our Boston campus, you’ll enjoy a small-classroom learning environment.
+Whether you choose to live on campus or off, you’ll never be just a number to us or to your classmates.
 Like Boston itself, our campus is home to students of virtually every background, interest, and point of view.

 And what about your future?
-As a student and later as an Alumnus, you’ll have free access to Handshake, Fisher’s unique job and internship database.
-It’s no wonder that 96%of our May 2018 graduates who responded to our employment survey reported they had obtained a career-focused job or entered graduate school within six months of receiving their degrees.
+We're proud that 96% of our May 2018 graduates who responded to our employment survey reported they had obtained a career job or entered graduate school within six months of receiving their Fisher College degree.

-I hope you’ll apply to join us on our Boston Campus in beautiful, historic Back Bay, or online to study in one of our many graduate and professional fields.
-Fisher College is eager to prepareyoufor what comes next.
+I hope you’ll apply to join us on our Boston Campus in historic Back Bay, or online to study in one of our many graduate, undergraduate, or professional programs.
+Fisher College is eager to prepare you for what comes next.

-Before assuming Elmhurst College’s presidency, Dr. Ray worked for the University of New Hampshire for four years as Vice Provost for Academic Affairs and Senior Vice Provost, after serving Harvard Law School for eight years as Associate Dean for Academic Affairs.
-Dr. Ray is also an attorney, admitted to the bars of California and Massachusetts.
-Prior to entering academic administration, he practiced law in Los Angeles and Boston.
-As an associate with the firm Richards, Watson & Gershon in Los Angeles, he practiced municipal law as an assistant city attorney, focusing on land use law and planning, environmental, and constitutional law.
+Earlier in his career, Dr. Ray worked for the University of New Hampshire for four years as Vice Provost for Academic Affairs and Senior Vice Provost, after serving Harvard Law School for eight years as Associate Dean for Academic Affairs.
+He is also an attorney who has practiced law in California and Massachusetts.

 Dr. Ray has been a featured speaker on Native American issues at institutions around the country, including Dartmouth College; the Mitchell Museum of the American Indian (Chicago); University of California, Hastings College of the Law (San Francisco); Union Theological Seminary (NYC); Vermont Law School; and Yale Law School.
-As a member of the Faculty Advisory Board of the Harvard University Native American Program, Dr. Ray served for many years in a variety of leadership roles.
-In addition to his work in federal Indian law, he is a writer and speaker on the value of religious and cultural pluralism for a transformative college experience.
-His reflections on campus life have appeared in The Chronicle of Higher Education and Liberal Education magazine, among many other media.
+As a member of the Faculty Advisory Board of the Harvard University Native American Program, he served for many years in a variety of leadership roles.

 Dr. Ray graduated summa cum laude in philosophy from the former St. Thomas Seminary College in Denver.
-He holds a Ph.D.in religious studies from Harvard and a J.D. from U.C.
-Hastings.
-Dr. Ray has served on the boards of nonprofit institutions in the Chicago and Boston areas and is currently a trustee of the Pingree School in South Hamilton, MA.
-Dr. Ray, his spouse Angela Katsos Ray, and their three young children make their home in Boxford, MA.
+He holds a PhD in religious studies from Harvard and a JD from UC Hastings.
+He has served on the boards of numerous nonprofit institutions in the Chicago and Boston areas and is currently a trustee of the Pingree School in South Hamilton, MA.
+Dr. Ray, his spouse Angela Katsos Ray, and their three children make their home in Boxford, MA.